New marketplace to bring farm to table foods to Louisville area

 She said the quality of the ingredients "are incredibly well thought out, support your health and are delicious."

-Customers can also place order at the store's drive through or hang out on the patio.
+Customers can also place orders at the store's drive-through or hang out on the patio.

 "We want people to walk in and see something different be inspired to come here.
 It's a beautiful space to come, bring friends from out of town to sort of celebrate the best Kentucky has to offer," Cobetto said.